 We first establish which optical quasars have an X-ray source detection in the latest XMM-Newton data release.
-To do this, we crossmatch the optical catalogue with the slimline version of the X-ray catalogue.
+To do this, we cross-match the optical catalogue with the slimline version of the X-ray catalogue.
 The slimline 4XMM-DR9 catalogue contains just one row per unique X-ray source (rather than one row per detection as in the full catalogue).
-There are 550050 X-ray sources in the catalogue, excluding 74 which are flagged as 'CONFUSED' (i.e. with a nonzero probability of being associated with more than one distinct source).
-Following Pâris et al. 2018, we choose a match radius of 5 arcsec and retain all of the best (nearest) matching X-ray sources.
-Fig. 1 shows the distribtion of angular separations between the optical quasars and X-ray sources.
-Our cross-match returns 17336 X-ray detected optical quasars (approximately 3.3 per cent of those in SDSS-DR14Q).
-We record the unique X-ray source ID ('SRCID') of each quasar.
-We do not remove broad absorption line (BAL) quasars from the optical catalogue initially, but will weed these out of our sample by visually inspecting the optical spectra.
+There are 550 050 X-ray sources in the catalogue, excluding 74 which are flagged as 'CONFUSED' (i.e. with a nonzero probability of being associated with more than one distinct source).
+Following Pâris et al. (2018), we choose a match radius of 5 arcsec and retain all of the best (nearest) matching X-ray sources.
+Fig. 1 shows the distribution of angular separations between the optical quasars and X-ray sources.
+Our cross-match returns 17 336